-ESCALATOR CLAUSE - Union contract provision for the raising and lowering of wages according to changes in the cost of living index or a similar standard; most commonly referred to as a Cost of Living Adjustment (COLA).
+ESCALATOR CLAUSE – A union contract provision for the raising of wages according to changes in the cost of living index or a similar standard; most commonly referred to as a Cost of Living Adjustment (COLA).

 ESCAPE CLAUSE - A provision in maintenance of membership union contracts giving union members an "escape period" during which they may resign from union membership.
 Members who do not exercise this option must remain members for the duration of the contract.

 EVERGREEN CLAUSE - An automatic renewal clause.
 Such a clause purports to continue the terms of the contract indefinitely until the parties negotiate and ratifies a successor contract.